bwu62/subshift/README.md

+# UPDATE: deprecation

+I'm deprecating this project in favor of [srtfix](https://github.com/bwu62/srtfix) which is a rewritten cli-tool that's significantly simpler in code and easier to use.

+---

+---

+---

 # subshift subtitle syncer

 Couldn't find a subtitle syncer I liked so I just wrote my own.
 Currently only .srt files are supported (.ass file support may be added in the future)